MicrosoftDocs/win32-pr.de-de/desktop-src/extensible-storage-engine/api.jetgetindexinfo-method.md

 ---
 # <a name="apijetgetindexinfo-method"></a>Api.JetGetIndexInfo-Methode

-Geschützte Member enthalten
+Einschließen geschützter Member
-Geerbte Member enthalten
+Einschließen geerbter Member

 ## <a name="overload-list"></a>Überladeliste